pmeeny/CI-MS4-LoveRugby/README.md

 #### Description feature 7
 - The app "favourites" contains the admin, forms, views, models and templates for this functionality
 - A user has their own favourites list and that is unique to them
+- A user must have an account and be logged in to add products to the favourites list, otherwise they will be navigated to the login page
 <br>![Favourites 2](readme/testing/favourites2_desktop.PNG)
 <br>![Favourites](readme/testing/favourites_desktop.PNG)
 - There is no limit to how many products can be in a users favourites list and if there are more than four the paginated is paginated